-- (1) The competent authority refers the application for building permit for a drilled well or borehole for approval to the Environmental Board.
-The Environmental Board approves the location of the drilled well or borehole, or refuses to approve it, within ten business days from receiving the application. - (2) When referring the application for approval, in addition to those required under the General Part of this Code, the following documents are annexed to the proposal of building permit: - 1) the approval of the location of the drilled well or borehole; - 2) the design documentation of the sanitary protection zone or of the supply zone of the water extraction point, if the drawing up of such documentation is required by legislation;
+(1) The competent authority refers the application for a building permit regarding a drilled well or borehole for approval to the Environmental Board.
+The Environmental Board approves the location of the drilled well or borehole, or refuses to approve it, within ten business days from receiving the application.

+(2) When referring the application for approval, in addition to those required under the General Part of this Code, the following documents are annexed to the proposed building permit:

-3) the building design documentation of the drilled well or borehole.
+1) the approval of the location of the drilled well or borehole;